Universal quantum control with dynamical correction: An Illustrative example

-It is found that the kernels of the integrals in the summation consist of an infinitesimal differential element multiplied by a periodic function when the global phase $f(t)$ is rapidly varying.
-Also the last term in Eq.~(\ref{errorThReduce}) is almost zero according to Eq.~(\ref{dalpha}).
-Consequently, $|\mathcal{M}_{12}(T)|$ vanishes within the time domain.
-In a similar way, the second element $|\mathcal{M}_{13}(T)|$ in Eq.~(\ref{errorTh}) can be found to be vanishing in the presence of a large $|\dot{f}(t)|$.
+Both components in the final result of Eq.~(\ref{errorThReduce}) consist of a pseudo-periodical function $e^{if(t)}$.
+They will approach zero when the global phase $f(t)$ is rapidly varying with time.
+Consequently, $|\mathcal{M}_{12}(T)|$ vanishes in a finite interval of $T$.
+Similar reasoning applies to the vanishing of the second element $|\mathcal{M}_{13}(T)|$ in Eq.~(\ref{errorTh}).

 As for the third element $|\mathcal{M}_{23}(T)|$, we have

 where